sahthevandal/CSAwesome/_sources/Unit7-ArrayList/topic-7-1-arraylist-basics.rst

 .. note::

-   An ``ArrayList`` is often called just a list on the CSA exam.
+   An ``ArrayList`` is sometimes called just a list on the CSA exam.
 Prior to 2020 the AP CSA curriculum included **interfaces** which are somewhat like classes and the interface ``List`` was often used to declare a variable that would refer to an ``ArrayList``.
 Interfaces are no longer on the exam, but if you see ``List`` being used in an old exam question just assume it’s an ``ArrayList``.

 .. mchoice:: qloopList